vincefn/pyvkfft/README.rst

   suite**, comparing transform results for all types of transforms: single and double precision, 1D, 2D and 3D, inplace and out-of-place, different norms, radix and Bluestein, etc...
-The ``pyvkfft-test-suite`` script can be used to run the full suite, which takes 28 hours on a V100 GPU using up to 20 parallel process (less than 12h on an A40).
+The ``pyvkfft-test-suite`` script can be used to run the full suite, which takes more than two days on an A40 GPU using up to 16 parallel process, with about 1.5 million unit tests.
   Here are the test results for pyvkfft 2023.1:

   - `A40 cuda test results <http://ftp.esrf.fr/pub/scisoft/PyNX/pyvkfft-test/pyvkfft-test-2023-01-20-a40cu/pyvkfft-test.html>`_